Sign In

 The members are Jesse Biggers, Holly Brassel, Derrick Cowen, Luke Fortner, Matthew Fortner, Anna Hays, Joel Hays, Dougie Holland, Nicole Holland, Anne Rene Joubert, Paulette Joubert, Debbie Morgan, Erin Morgan, John Morgan, Lora Morgan, Mark Morgan, Shannon Morgan, Matt Parr, Hartley Tubbs, Sarah Welborne, Heather Willingham, Brandon Wright and Jason Wright.
 Seventeen of those 23 also had individual parts with Mark Morgan and Brandon Wright using their acting and memory skills superbly.
 Very talented Derrick Cowen was at the piano for the prelude and Anna Hays, Sarah Welborne and Matthew Fortner had solo parts, all beautifully done with some even to their own amazement, such as Matthew Fortner who said this was his first solo part ever.
 Haywood Wilson and Britton Crawford made up the sound crew with Haywood "getting" to go to Atlanta also.
 Everybody should be so lucky...right!

-This performance was a testimony to what can happen when dedicated and talented people come together for a common goal.
-It's a testimony to what may seem hidden in people...not only young people but people of any age...when they're challenged and motivated.
+in people...not only young people but people of any age...when they're challenged and motivated.
 I say hallalujah and amen to each of them for superb use of their time and talents.
 It's gonna be a summer they'll long remember and be thankful for.
 I'm as pleased with each one, just as I would be if they were my very own.

 A couple of great items caught my attention in the Tutwiler Clinic and Outreach Newsletter, which I enjoy getting each printing.
 Kristi Salley, who has run the clinic lab for the past 4 years, graduated in May from the University of Arkansas with a BS in Medical Technology.
 She did this through the University of Arkansas' distance learning program, designed for full time employees.
 A prerequisite is to have a 2 year MLP degree, which she holds from Phillips Community Colege in Helena.
 Lab practice assignments were accomplished locally through the Clinic and NWMS Regional Medical Center.
 Lectures and assignments were through computer programs.
 She will take the ASCP Board Exam this month for full certifiation.
 This is another plus on the good use of computers.
 Kristi and husband, Chris, live in Clarksdale where he is a policeman.
 They have two children.
 Congratulations, Kristi, for being innovative in achieving your goals.